bhvieira/BeamerInbrain/README.md

 # BeamerInbrain
 Beamer presentation template for presentations from the InBrain Lab (inbrainlab.com)

+Simply clone it and start working on your presentation:

+    git clone https://github.com/inbrainlab/BeamerInbrain.git your/folder

 This repository includes the following files:

 1. `InBrainFrametitle.png` - the lab logo, goes into the frame title of every frame that has one